-Establishing Proper Team Sizes.
-When I advise schools, I instruct them to compare the number of athletes on each team to the number of athletes I would reasonably expect to find on such a team given the nature of the specific sport.
+When I advise schools, I instruct them to compare the number of athletes on each team to the number of athletes reasonably expected to participation on such a team given the nature of the specific sport.
 For example, most people would understand that since a basketball team can only play five athletes at a time, a varsity team of 25 is so large that no one would expect most of those athletes to ever compete or receive a varsity experience.
 This same concept applies to all sports.
 If a school carries 20 women on a cross country team, but the nature of the sport is such that only 12 of those women actually practice and compete, then the "extra" 8 athletes likely do not receive a genuine varsity experience - and likely are not expected to ever compete, especially if they were not recruited and do not receive athletic aid.
+By

-By "padding" the number of participants on women's teams, schools not only fail to provide varsity benefits to the "extra" women, they also devalue the varsity experience of all women on the team by spreading limited resources and limited playing time too thin.
+"padding" women's teams, schools not only fail to provide varsity benefits to the "extra" women, they also devalue the varsity experience of all women on the team by spreading limited resources and limited playing time too thin.
 Women on such "padded" teams receive less coaching because of higher coach to student-athlete ratios, less benefits, and less (if any) playing time compared to men who play on smaller, more reasonably sized squads.